When it comes to laser eye surgery treatment, it is LASIK vs LASEK.

 The visual outcome is the same with both these laser eye surgery procedures but it takes slightly longer to reach with LASEK laser eye surgery than with LASIK eye treatment.

-With LASIK Recovery is quicker and more comfortable, and most patients feel the full benefit of their new vision after 24 to 48 hours, meaning less time away from work and other day to day tasks.
+With LASIK, the recovery time is quicker and more comfortable, and most patients feel the full benefit of their new vision after 24 to 48 hours, meaning less time away from work and other day to day tasks.

-Contact us to find out more or to arrange a consultation where our surgeons can recommend the most suitable vision correction procedure for your individual eyes.
+Call AVC on 020 7935 7497 today to find out more about both treatments and our transparent costs, or why not arrange a consultation where our surgeons can recommend the most suitable vision correction procedure for your individual eyes.